-To submit a project for consideration, please fill out and submit the Partner Request Form.
+To submit a project for consideration, please email us at firstname.lastname@example.org.

-The primary role of the community partner is to facilitate the student’s project through guidance on different aspects of the project or through access to resources that the student may not be able to obtain on their own (e.g. access to public or private land, previously collected data or equipment).
-Generally, community partners assist with the development of the project idea, provide some guidance on methods or approaches used for the project, and review the NRCA conference poster to ensure the content is accurate.
-Nevertheless, the exact role will vary based on the community partner’s expertise, the amount of time they can commit to the project and the difficulty of the project.
-The program coordinator will also serve as a co-mentor to the student, assisting the community partner wherever and whenever needed.
+The primary role of the community partner is to facilitate the student’s project through guidance and through access to resources that the student may not be able to obtain on their own, such as access to public or private land, previously collected data or equipment, etc. Generally, community partners assist with the development of the project idea, provide some guidance on methods or approaches used for the project, and review the student’s CCNR conference poster to ensure the content is accurate.
+The exact role will vary based on the community partner’s expertise, the amount of time they can commit to the project and the difficulty of the project.
+The CAP coordinator will also serve as a co-mentor to the student, assisting the community partner as needed.

-Given that community projects are tailored to individual student interests and abilities as well as community partner needs, each project will require different amounts of commitment by the student and community partner, and there is no exact answer to the questions above.
-The program coordinator would be happy to discuss how a community project may be tailored to your expertise, time commitments, and community needs.
-Please contact us at (860) 486-4917 or email email@example.com.
+Given that community projects are tailored to individual student interests and abilities as well as community partner needs, each project will require different levels of commitment by the student and community partner, and there is no exact answer to the questions above.
+The program coordinator would be happy to discuss how a community project may be tailored to your expertise, time commitments, and student and community needs.
+Please contact the CAP program coordinator at (860) 486-5239 or email email@example.com.